 Note(s): For students in Arts.
-A required course for the students electing a B.A. in Psychology Prerequisite(s): PSE103 or PSE123 Semester: Usually offered in the Fall
+A required course for the

+students electing a B.A. in Psychology

 PSE213 Statistics for the Behavioural Sciences

 This course introduces the use of statistical concepts in the behavioural sciences.
 Students will learn about such concepts as measures of central tendency, measures of dispersion, and the normal distribution.
 Hypothesis testing will be introduced along with statistical tests for independent and related samples.
 The course will also include a brief introduction to non-parametric statistics.